-How a bankruptcy case will affect your children is a legitimate concern.
-Parents may be wondering about things such as:
+How a bankruptcy case will affect your minor children is a legitimate concern.
+Parents might be wondering about things such as:

 Read on for answers to these concerns.